Overview of the Disciplinary Process

 Administrative Hearing

 Students will be contacted regarding a possible violation and will be required to meet with the disciplinary officer by a specified date.
-The disciplinary officer will then provide the student with an opportunity to meet with the disciplinary officer to respond to the alleged violation.
+The disciplinary officer will then provide the student with an opportunity to respond to the alleged violation.
 If the student admits to the violation, the disciplinary officer will assign a sanction (and/or points, if the Policy on Alcohol and Drugs has been violated).
 Any sanctions (or points) that could be imposed by the University Student Conduct Board (see below), other than administrative withdrawal from a course, suspension, expulsion, or revocation of degree, may be imposed in an administrative hearing.
 When a student admits responsibility, there is no option for an appeal of sanctions or points issued through an administrative hearing.
 When a student does not accept responsibility, the disciplinary officer may refer the student to another administrator to consider the finding or may also refer any matter to the University Student Conduct Board (“the Board”) for adjudication.
 The Board will have the full range of sanctions available, including suspension or expulsion, should the student be found responsible for the behavior in question.
 When appropriate, the disciplinary officer can designate another member of the staff of the Vice President and Dean of the College to conduct an administrative hearing.

 University Student Conduct Board